BabylonJS/OldDocumentationSite/content/overviews/Standard/Gui.md

 To reduce the amount of code required to achieve frequent tasks you can use the following helpers:

 * `BABYLON.GUI.Control.AddHeader(control, text, size, options { isHorizontal, controlFirst })`: This function will create a StackPanel (horizontal or vertical based on options) and will add your control plus a TextBlock in it.
 Options can also be used to specify if the control is inserted first of after the header.
 Depending on the orientation, size will either specify the widht or the height used for the TextBlock.

+## Focus management

+The current focused control can be found using `advancedDynamicTexture.focusedControl`.
+You can also manually move the focus to a focusable control by calling `advancedDynamicTexture.moveFocusToControl(control)`.